dotlang/language/README.md

 ###Anonymous function/class

 You can define anonymous classes which can act like a function pointer.
 Each anonymous class must have a parent interface.
 If the interface has only one method, the definition can be in short form.
 Note that both short and long form, the code only has read-only access to variables in the parent method.
 No access is given to the parent class.
+In the short-form you cannot use `auto` to define these variables because compiler cannot deduce interface type from right side.

 ```
 //short form, when interface has only one method